orangeduck/Cello-Website/pages/documentation_hacking.md

 GNU99 C also allows for use of the `auto` keyword to do forward declaration.
 Again not a win for portability but a powerful addition to the language.

+While this hack is limited to `gcc` we can make use of [clang blocks](http://clang.llvm.org/docs/BlockLanguageSpec.html) when using the clang compiler on OSX.
+The functionality is the same, only requiring a small change in syntax.

 Exceptions